pryv/example-apps-web/collect-survey-data/tutorial.md

 ## Define form

 You will find the form related code in the [index.html](index.html) file.
+We invite you to customize it with your own welcome message, style and survey questions according to your use case.

 ## Authenticate your app